UnnamedCrow/NewRepForConsole/README.md

 # NewRepForConsole

-new repository for training with console
+1.new repository for training with console
-**Add new branch develop**
+2.**Add new branch develop**